WenhanKong/Minesweepers/docs/status.md

 ![](images/5*5_5.png) | ![](images/5*5_10.png) | ![](images/10*10_10.png)

 Three approaches are tested on two boards with different size and mine density.
 In the 5x5 board with 5 mines, all approaches exhibit moderate success; the Q-Learning approaches with almost 100% accuracy.
 However, the performance of three approaches drops after the mine density increases.
 This is reasonable since, when playing Minesweeper, the game will automatically flip any adjcent non-mine tiles.
 Lower mine density also means fewer chances to make decision.
 For method like random choose, it is almost impossible for it to consecutively choose correct tiles.

+## Remaining Goals and Challenges

+In next few weeks, we will improve our Q-Learning algorithm, since for now it covers all the moves, which makes the algorithm kind of slow.
+One solution is to filter out tiles that are visible or are mines.
+We also plan to develop more models for calculation of probability in naive choose algorithm.
+In this part, we can use logistic regression as well as an SVM classifier for predicting uncovered tiles.

+We are also improving on evaluation metrics.
+Win rate is essential but it does not cover all the respects.
+We will use testing accuracy, which tells how well our classifier models perform, and the average percentage of the board uncovered.
+We need to plot three metrics because win rate alont can be misleading: Q-Learning algorithm must take consecutive correct predictions to win; but the game logistics provide a scenario that one can click on one tile and clean a very large area.
+In this situation, the average percentage of the board uncovered might be helpful.